Semkoo/react-native-tic-tac-toe/README.md

 1. **Game Flow**

-   - Welcome screen with player choice (X/O)
+   - Welcome screen with new game button
+   - Game screen with game board
+     - Let the user choose if they want to go first or let the computer go first
-   - Game board with clear cell indicators
+     - Game board with 3x3 grid
-   - Status messages for game progress
+     - Game status messages for game progress
    - Reset button for new games

 2. **Visual Design**